instana/openapi/spec/descriptions/getApplicationMetrics.md

 *nameFilter| applicationid| serviceId| endpointId*

-* *nameFilter:* filter by name with a contains semantic.
+* *nameFilter:* filter by name with "contains" semantic.

 * *applicationid:* search directly for an application by id